Unpacking the Innovation Pipeline in Substance Use Disorders (TIPS 2018)

 This panel discussion, De-Risking Digital Development: Unpacking the Innovation Pipeline in Substance Use Disorders, was part of the 2018 Technology in Psychiatry Summit, an event sponsored by the McLean Institute for Technology in Psychiatry, which occurred November 1-2, 2018 at Harvard Medical School, Boston, Massachusetts.

-Dawn Sugarman, PhD, is a clinical psychologist in the Center of Excellence in Alchol, Drugs, and Addiction at McLean Hospital.
+Dawn Sugarman, PhD, is a clinical psychologist in the Division of Alcohol, Drugs, and Addiction at McLean Hospital.
 Dr. Sugarman’s research and clinical work focuses on gender-speciﬁc treatments for addictive behaviors, and the use of technology in effective treatment dissemination.
 As a member of the team that won the Partners’ Connected Health Innovation Challenge in 2017, she is working on developing a digital adaptation of an evidence-based treatment for individuals with co-occurring substance use and mood disorders.
 Dr. Sugarman also serves as the communications editor for the Harvard Review of Psychiatry.

 David Epstein, PhD, is the chief of the Real-world Assessment, Prediction, and Treatment Unit at the National Institute on Drug Abuse.
 He established this unit in 2017 to bring NIDA’s treatment research into the age of predictive analytics and predictive medicine.
 His intent is to show that when addiction research moves forward, so do prevention and treatment.
 Dr. Epstein’s aim is to maintain a portfolio of studies that, taken together, address the whole continuum of causes of addiction, from the psychosocial to the neurobiological, and to use our wide in-house expertise to match the tool to the task for different kinds of patients.